-Last week I wrote about how collaboration is about you, or better said, how collaboration starts with you.
+Last time I wrote about how collaboration is about you, or better said, how collaboration starts with you.
 There is a little nuance to that, as collaboration can not happen with only you and yourself.
 You need (a couple of) third parties to collaborate.
 So what does collaboration require from you, and especially from your mindset?

 Here are four essential elements of a collaborative mindset: